ytyulkinaxway/axway-open-docs/content/en/docs/apim_policydev/apigw_kps/how_to_use_kpsadmin_command.md

 ### API Gateway group administration operations

-The `kpsadmin` operations for API Gateway group administration are as follows:
+The following are `kpsadmin` operations for API Gateway group administration:

 * **Clear All**: Clear all data in all collections in the group.
 * **Backup All**: Back up all data in all collections in the group.